input-output-hk/cardano-js-sdk/packages/e2e/README.md

 $ yarn workspace @cardano-sdk/e2e generate-mnemonics
 ```

-And you will get the set of mnemonics plus the first derivatice address on the console:
+And you will get the set of mnemonics plus the first derivative address on the console:

 ```bash
 $ ts-node ./src/Util/mnemonic.ts